 Pregnancy is divided into trimesters, as you might know.
-As you become pregnant, you might experience morning sickness, breast tenderness, headaches, fatigue and smell sensitivity.
+As you become pregnant, you might experience morning sickness, breast tenderness, headaches, fatigue, and smell sensitivity.
 Additional symptoms might follow, such as uterine cramps, acne, diarrhea or constipation, back pain etc.

 Congratulations, you are going to be a mother.
 Of course, you are still getting used to the idea and also to the symptoms that come with being pregnant.
 During these moments, having a symptom tracker pregnancy app can be more useful than you might think.

 You can record all of the symptoms you are experiencing and discuss them with your doctor.
 While it is normal to experience spotting as the embryo becomes implanted in the uterus, heavier bleeding can be a sign of miscarriage.
-It is essential to track your symptoms, so that you can immediately go to the doctor in case of red flags.
+It is essential to track your symptoms so that you can immediately go to the doctor in case of red flags.

 The majority of women experience symptoms three to four weeks after they have conceived, meaning at the gestational age of five to six weeks.
 They might notice their period is late, with nausea and vomiting becoming common in the first weeks.
 These symptoms are caused by the increased levels of pregnancy commons.

 The pregnancy has progressed, which means that you can finally say goodbye to morning sickness and feeling sleepy all the time.
 As these symptoms fade, you will notice your belly growing and feel the baby moving.
-You might have an increased libido, due to more blood being directed towards the genital area and also due to the pregnancy hormones.
+You might have an increased libido, due to more blood being directed toward the genital area and also due to the pregnancy hormones.
 Once again, it is important to keep track of symptoms and what is normal at this stage.

-As you will experience relief from the nausea, you will feel your appetite returning.
+As you will experience relief from nausea, you will feel your appetite returning.
 Just remember, pregnancy does not mean you should eat for two.
 Maintain an adequate caloric intake, and a diet that is both healthy and balanced.
 Aside from the symptom check, you can rely on the CareClinic app to create a diet plan and follow it to the letter.
 (R)